juliabiro/expander/README.md

 The program will print the generated abbreviations list.
 If you want to, you can save the generated list to a file and use it later for expansion, by specifying the `--generated-config` flag or setting the `EXPANDER_GENERATED_CONF` environment variable.

-#### How is the abbreviations mapping used?
+#### How are the abbreviations mapping used?

+All occurances of the longer string are replaced with the shorter version.
-You can abbreviate anything to an empty string, this way simply removing it.
+You can map any long string anything to an empty string, this way simply removing it.
 There is no regex support, there is only a simple string match.
 The abbreviations are executed in the order you define them, so if you have abbreviations to expressions that are prefixes to each other, make sure to specify the abbreviation for the more specific first.